Hatimqr/Crypto-Trading/README.md

 - Candle C's low is above Candle A's high
 - Gap must be larger than average candle body size × multiplier

-### Position Sizing

-Position sizes are dynamically calculated based on multiple factors:

-1.**Base Position**: Starts with 30% allocation

-2.**Volatility Adjustment**: Up to 30% additional based on 20-day rolling volatility

-3.**Momentum Component**: Up to 20% based on 20-day price momentum

-4.**Gap Size Impact**: Up to 20% based on FVG size

-5.**Consecutive Signals**: Position size increases with consecutive signals (20% per signal, max 100%)

-The final position size is capped at 100% of available capital and is further adjusted by:

-- Upside scaler for buy positions
-- Downside scaler for sell positions

 ### Parameters

 -`lookback_period`: 20 days (for volatility calculation)